-The Real Toll Inflation Takes on Your IRA or 401(k)Adam Gardiner
+401k Inflation: The Real Toll Inflation Takes on Your 401k

 How much are you putting away for your retirement?
 Will it be enough to support you through your golden years?
 You may have a specific monetary goal in mind for your IRA or 401(k) to reach, but whatever the number is, it’s likely a lot lower than it should be.
 Why?
 There are several reasons, but the biggest is that most people fail to take into consideration just how much of a bite inflation takes out of their nest egg.

 For years, you’ve faithfully put aside a little money from each paycheck to go into your retirement fund.
 Say your investments do very well, and you’re able to accrue enough to subsist on $50,000 a year for the remainder of your life.
 It sounds like it will be plenty.
 However, think about how long it needs to last.

 Maybe you assume you’ll live another twenty years or so after you retire.
 Now, consider how much $50,000 could buy twenty years ago, versus how much it can buy today.
 Over time, your income will remain fixed, but the buying power of that money will continue to decrease. $50,000 in the year 2036, or even 2020, just four short years from now, won’t get you nearly as far as it does in 2016.